 Build a security awareness program:An effective security awareness program includes an annual training event with meaningful messaging throughout the year, usually in the form of bulletins, newsletters, or other forms of internal communications.
 This will help heighten awareness of suspicious activities by internal employees and address threats before they happen.

 Find a managed detection and response (MDR) provider:One of the most effective things organizations can do is find a partner to help them track and prevent malicious actors from causing harm.
 Unless you can monitor everything in your environment and detect false positives, it is extremely difficult to do this with internal solutions.
 Effective MDR services include:

 The threat-detection capabilities of traditional managed security service providers (MSSPs) are limited to monitoring logs and identifying known threats with a focus on preventing intruders from entering the network.
 But once a threat actor penetrates the network perimeter, ongoing malicious activities can go completely undetected, taking months to detect and then respond to a breach.

 The increasingly interconnected nature of our world will continue to create vulnerabilities – and our local water utilities and other local state-wide infrastructure will continue to be at risk.
 Cybersecurity finally has the attention of our nation at the highest levels.
 The Biden administration has nominated someone to serve as the first national cyber director and supports the CISA mission.

 This new focus on cybersecurity opens the door for municipal utilities and other critical infrastructure to improve their cybersecurity programs and protect the health of their consumers/citizens.
 Just one human being poisoned by tainted water is too many.
-Contact me to discuss how CAI can help your organization select the right partner to help you on your cybersecurity journey.
+Contact CAI to discuss how we can help your organization select the right partner to help you on your cybersecurity journey.